Mutemath: 2011–present

 In an interview with NOLA.com in November 2013, Roy Mitchell-Cárdenas said, "We have a lot of songs, and we're trying to whittle down what those main songs are going to be that seem to have a common thread between them all to make for this album."
 He goes on to explain that the production of Odd Soul was a unique process since Todd Gummerman was not yet a part of the band and that all guitar parts were written by all members of the band, who are all multi-instrumentalists.
-It is worth noting that the band has not yet released material written by Todd Gummerman, and the band has not discussed any writing processes including him, although certain posts in Darren King's Vine account show Gummerman present and active during the writing process.
+It is worth noting that the band had not yet released material written by Todd Gummerman, and the band has not discussed any writing processes including him, although certain posts in Darren King's Vine account show Gummerman present and active during the writing process.

 When asked about what kind of influences and sounds the band has in mind for the future potential album release, Mitchell-Cárdenas stated, "Anything is fair play for us, as long as we can pull it off convincingly."
 Paul Meany also responded to a fan question via Twitter in January 2014 asking about the amount of music the band had written saying, "I can tell [you] we've written more songs for this record than for the past 3 combined."

 On September 25, 2013, Darren King posted a vine of a sample of a new song the band was working on.
 This was followed on November 9 when King posted a short clip of Gummerman and what appears to be Mitchell-Cárdenas at work in the process of writing new material.
 In 2014 Mutemath begin playing new material live.
 Songs included "Monument", "Stratosphere", "Light Up" and "Used To".

 MuteMath officially announced the title of their new album as Vitals on May 21, 2015, via their official Facebook page.

 Vitals was released on November 13, 2015.
 The band toured in the US and Europe during the spring of 2016 on the Vitals World Tour in support of the album with special guests Nothing But Thieves and Paper Route.
 A planned Australian leg of the tour was cancelled so the band could join Twenty One Pilots on their Emotional Roadshow World Tour, which took place in Summer 2016.